maximilianc88/Command-Line-Employee-Manager/README.md

 # MySQL Homework: Employee Tracker

 ## Description
- This is an command line application that is used as an interface for managing a company's employees using node, inquirer, and MySQL.
+ This is a command line application that is used as an interface for managing a company's employees using node, inquirer, and MySQL.

 ## User Story
 As a business owner